KeshavSharma108/toDoLIST/Readme.md

 1. Select any empty folder.
 2. Select the Headerbar and type cmd then press enter.
-3. After command prompt open then type - [npx create-expo-app CoffeeApp --template blank].
+3. After command prompt open then type - [npx create-expo-app ToDoList --template blank].
-4. Type cd CoffeeApp .
+4. Type cd ToDoList.
 5. Download file from - (https://github.com/KeshavSharma108/toDoLIST) and paste into the selected folder and replace with exists files.
 6. In command prompt install js dependencies: `npm install`.
 7. For check fix dependencies - 'npx expo install --check',